 According to Shopify Blogs, “One of the biggest challenges new businesses face is building an audience for their products.
 Bloggers, on the other hand, often work backwards, building an audience first by consistently putting out good content, and then exploring ways to monetize their traffic.”

 No matter which group you fall into, having a blog will hasten your success.

 Part of what makes blogs unique and so compelling is the interaction between the copywriter and the reader.
 Compare blogs to newspapers, magazines, books and even television in which the user sits idly by, passively absorbing the information delivered to them.

 In essence, they become a community who share a common interest and get to know each other.
 And they may even interact not just on the blog itself but also on social media where bloggers promote their posts!

-If you want to start a blog, or become a blog copywriter, first pick up a how-to book on the subject of blogging.
-Plenty exist.
-Next, spend some time as a spectator.
+If you want to start a blog, or become a blog copywriter, there’s no shortage of guides on blogging.
+Get some background and then find blogs that match your interests.
+Spend some time as a spectator.
 Follow popular blogs and do a little reverse engineering.
 Take note of the blog’s:

 Determine your objective and what you’ll need to do to achieve it.
 Blogging is a journey, and you’ll want to have a roadmap.
 Even if your direction changes as your blog develops and grows, you’ll need to have a solid plan before starting to write.